hphelion/documentation/vpn-quickstart.md

 ---
 layout: default
-title: "HP Cloud Networking:  VPN setup quick start guide"
+title: "HP Helion Cloud Networking:  VPN setup quick start guide"
 permalink: /compute/vpn-quickstart/
 product: compute
 categories: neutron
 tags: networking neutron vpn

 ---
-# HP Cloud Networking:  VPN setup quick start guide
+# HP Helion Cloud Networking:  VPN setup quick start guide

-With HP Cloud Networking you can set up an IPsec, or site-to-site, VPN connecting your external network directly to your HP cloud virtual network.
+With HP Helion Cloud Networking you can set up an IPsec, or site-to-site, VPN connecting your external network directly to your HP Helion Cloud virtual network.
 This guide provides the basic instructions for setting this up with your network using strongSwan.
 For more complex configuration, please refer to the [strongSwan documentation](http://wiki.strongswan.org/projects/strongswan/wiki/UserDocumentation).

 **Note:** These instructions use an Ubuntu server instance.
 You may, of course, choose to use another instance type and still use these directions as a general guide for setting up your VPN.